la-serene/N_days_of_Leetcode/README.md

 ## Update
 - Update #1 8/6/2024: meh, Challenge failed 🙂 but spirit is still going on 🙂 I'll keep up from now.

+## Structure (updating...)
+- For such problems with specific pattern (like the one mentioned in memo#1), I will create a thread to delve deeper in the topic.
+Thread is stored in original `content.txt` file in corresponding day and will be renamed to `content_thread.txt`.

 ## Memos
 - #1: Try Prefix Sum + Hashmap for Subarray-related problems:
     - Count subarr with some condition